hack-the-crisis-web/htc-web/src/content/tracklists/solidarity_in_action.md

       jobs and income; ensuring the stable supply of protective equipment and medicine across Europe and solutions to ensure the continuous supply of basic goods and food across EU borders.
+  - title: 'Connect and inspire change-makers for action, now and beyond the crisis'
+    logo: /img/sdg_action.png
+    logoTitle: ''
+    linkTitle: ''
+    linkUrl: ''
+    description: >-
+      Now more than ever, we need greater collaboration to scale up local and digital solutions.
+This is the time to connect people with a passion for making a difference in tackling the most challenging issues that our communities face.
+This is the time to also connect actions taken by people across the world for greater impact and share the inspiring stories of the ordinary heroes who are driving change.\

+      The challenge is to formulate a solution that can bring together action campaigns - from the United Nations system and other institutional partners - with everyone who is inspired to take action, from civil society organizations to artists, social innovators and governments, to generate meaningful change for a better world.\

+      How do we harness the momentum for good that has emerged from the crisis to inspire and build a growing global community of people eager to take action, to help them learn about the ways they can contribute and connect with people, entities and resources they need?
 widgetCode: >-
   <div class='embedsocial-hashtag'
   data-ref="b740c2bdc73065cfcf9020b3a4b31006108c9aed"